Skip to main content

 Q: When does the Reporting Service process data?

-The service processes data immediately on startup and then daily at 2:00 AM.
+The service processes data immediately on startup and then by default at 02:00 (configurable via Schedule Time 1, with an optional Schedule Time 2).

 Q: Why might the Reporting Service fail to start after a password change?